bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Cloudy
+- Clear
-- 61% humidity
+- 60% humidity
 - 13 mph wind
-- 100% cloud cover
+- 1% cloud cover
 - 39 AQI 🟩
 - 0.15 inches of rain in the past 24 hours